 Method Documentation Use the Amazon EC2 console with an AMI that you select Launching an Instance (p.
-131) Use the Amazon EC2 console to launch an instance using an existing instance as a template Launching an Instance Using an Existing Instance as a Template (p.
-136) Use the Amazon EC2 console with an Amazon EBS snapshot that you created Launching an Instance from a Backup (p.
-137)
+130) Use the Amazon EC2 console with an Amazon EBS snapshot that you created Launching an Instance from a Backup (p.
+136) Use the Amazon EC2 console with an AMI that you purchased from the AWS Marketplace Launching an AWS Marketplace Instance (p.
+136) Use the AWS CLI with an AMI that you select Using Amazon EC2 through the AWS CLI